whxjsbsid/sg-hk-quant-bot/README.md

 ### System design
 The bot is structured as a modular pipeline:

-**Binance market data → signal generation → position sizing / risk checks → Roostoo mock execution → logging + runtime state persistence**
+**Binance market data → signal generation → portfolio sizing / risk checks → Roostoo mock execution → logging + runtime state persistence**

 ### Main components

 #### Data module
 Responsible for pulling historical OHLCV candle data from Binance.

-- loads BTC/USDT market data
+- loads market data for each configured symbol
 - provides the historical price series used by the strategy
 - refreshes data on each polling cycle